QuiltMC/rfcs/specification/0041-hashed-mappings-specification.md

 It provides some benefits over intermediary, most notably the reduced maintenance cost.

-One of the design goals of hashed was, that it is not built incrementally, but can always be creating from an existing official mapping set without knowledge of earlier hashed versions.
+One of the design goals of hashed was, that it is not built incrementally, but can always be created from an existing official mapping set without knowledge of earlier hashed versions.
 This also means that it should be possible for anyone to generate hashed mappings, even if they don't plan to use the mappings-hasher designed by Quilt.
 In order to allow this, a specification for the hashed mapping is needed.